matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 The ordering could look as following:
 1. User image pack (images set in your own account)
 2. Image pack rooms (rooms whos image packs you enabled to be accessible everywhere)
-3. Space image packs (image packs defined in claimed parents (`m.space.parent`), recursively.
-Important: clients must make sure to break recursion loops), if the user is in them
+3. Space image packs (packs sent in the space, if present)
 4. Room image packs (images defined in the currently open room)

 Furthermore, clients are expected to deduplicate images based on their mxc url.
 This not only ensures